Our normal studio hours are 9am-4pm, Monday-Saturday.

-Personal training sessions are by appointment only and our trainers each have a variety of appointment openings.
+Personal training sessions are by appointment only and our trainers each have a variety of appointment openings and class times.
 Generally, we can accommodate clients as early as 5:00 a.m. and as late as midnight 7 days a week.

 Your first time in, we want you to feel comfortable.

 One of our awesome coaches will give you a tour of our studio, we’ll sit down with you and walk through your goals, we’ll do a quick fitness assessment with you, and we’ll walk through what you can expect.

 We call our gym a studio to set it apart from your run-of-the-mill fitness center.

 We are different.
 Combat Mindset offers our members a personable experience with awesome equipment, but rest assured even if it was empty, you would still get a great workout.

 The activities we do in the studio will make you a better person.
 If it doesn't make you stronger, faster and a more solid person – we didn't waste any time or money on it.
 Fitness should be fun – but it should also give you the results you want.

 If it’s not, you won’t want to do it!

 Yes, you can bring the whole family!
 We ask that you keep them off the training floor during classes.
 This is for their safety and the safety of other members.
 If your child will not sit still long enough for this to happen, we will have to ask that you make other accommodations.